Annaglogh Lead Mines

-Annaglogh was one of the larger lead mines in the Clontibret area of County Monaghan in Ireland.
+Annaglogh was one of the larger lead mines in the Clontibret area of County Monaghan, Ireland.
 Annaglogh Mine is shown on the 1856 2nd edition OS map.

 History

 There is information on the mining activities in the area recorded in the Geological Survey Of Ireland Memoirs by FW Egan.

 Production at Annaglogh is listed in Mineral Statistics from 1852 to 1855, though the mine continued to be listed up to 1865.
 There were four shafts and an engine house, which are shown on the 1870 GSI Map.

 The remains of the mine's chimney and old spoil heaps are evident, however the residence of the mining agent was demolished in circa 2007 and (as of 2016) there was development of a new residence on the same site.

 The operation was run by Captain James Skimming (1817-1880), who was also the Mining Agent for the North Eastern Mining Company of Ireland which also encompassed nearby Lisdrumgormley, Coolartragh (Bond Mine), Lemgare Mines, and Hope Mines near Castleblayney.

 The North Eastern Mining Company of Ireland was formed on Monday 6 April 1846 at The Angel Hotel in Liverpool by way of a shareholders meeting.
 The entire working capital of the company was £8000.

 Captain Skimming and the Cornish mining engineer George Henwood, were also said to be involved in a project in the West of Ireland called the Galway & Mayo United Mining Company in and around 1859-1860.
 They were said to have extensive mining licences in the area which amounted to 120 square miles.

 Tasson Mine (1853-1867) was operated by under the direction of Captain Joseph Backhouse initially.

 The Castleblayney Mining Company was the operator between (1862–65) and the mine was deemed to be closed by 1867.

 Lisdrumgormley was recorded in 1922 as being under development by The Farney Development Company.

 Captain Skimming resided in Annaglogh Castleblayney during his time in Ireland, and died here in 1880.
 He was predeceased by his wife Elizabeth who died in 1872.